Bannard Group - B Cell Immunology

 The quality of antibodies improves over the course of immune responses due to antibody affinity maturation.
 This remarkable process occurs within specialised structures, known as germinal centres, that form within B cell follicles of the local secondary lymphoid tissues.
 Here, B cells “evolve” their antibody genes through the random introduction of somatic mutations, and by selection.
 Cells with damaging mutations are screened out, while cells carrying nucleotide changes that enhance antibody:antigen binding are preferentially expanded.
 Despite its fundamental importance in acquired immunity, the events involved in this selection process remain incompletely understood.
 This is especially true in the context of “real” infections, where antigens are often complex.
 Most pathogens display a plethora of epitopes and the best neutralization sites are commonly “challenging” targets.
 For example, broadly neutralising antibodies against HIV develop in germinal centres, but only infrequently, and only after months or years of acquiring mutations.
 These problems are discussed in more depth in Bannard and Cyster, Curr.
 Opin.
 Immunol.
 2017 (PMID: 28088708).

 Projects in the Bannard laboratory focus around trying to decipher the fundamental biology underpinning the development of humoral immunity.
 We investigate the cellular interactions and regulatory mechanisms that facilitate antibody affinity maturation.
 We aim to understand what “selection” entails, and we hope to determine how cells make fate choices such as when to differentiate.
+We also are interested in employing our knowledge of “normal” antibody responses to better understand why immunity is slow to develop during malaria infections; therefore, projects are also available in this area.
 To reach these goals, we employ a wide range of cutting-edge techniques such as high-end flow cytometry, confocal microscopy, live cell imaging (e.g. multi-photon), single B cell cloning and next generation sequencing.
 Our work relies heavily on sophisticated genetically modified in vivo systems and we often use live virus infections (e.g. Influenza A).
 As such, students can expect to receive sound intellectual and practical science training.